sleconf/sleconf-www/2008/Call_for_Papers.md

 pre-proceedings and published in the post-proceedings of the conference, which will appear in Springer's Lecture Notes in Computer Science series.
 Authors will have the opportunity to revise their accepted paper for the pre and post- proceedings.
-See conference web page for full details regarding paper types, length and submission.